At Lights Up, we teach musical theatre fundamentals that help students shine on stage and in all aspects of their lives.

 What does my child need to wear to Lights Up?

-When you first join Lights Up, you are required to pay a $25 registration fee.
-This covers the cost of a t-shirt that must be worn to classes, a bag and a folder for storing lyrics and scripts.
+When you first join Lights Up, you pay a one-time $30 sign up/kit fee.
+This covers the cost of your student kit including; T-Shirt, a bag and a folder for storing lyrics and scripts.
 We encourage children to pair their Lights Up shirt with black leggings or sweat pants.
-Jazz shoes, ballet slippers or gym slippers are compulsory footwear and can be purchased at any dance store.
-Some Lights Up schools offer discount cards for local dance stores.
+Dance shoes (Jazz Shoes or gym slippers for younger students) are required footwear for our Spotlight and Company programs, they prevent slips and trips and aid dance technique, these can be purchased at any dance store.
+Please ask us for recommendations and local stockists.
+Students attending Starlight programs and Camps DO NOT require specific dance footwear, please wear indoor type shoes (no gum boots, crocs, flip flips etc..)

 What if I am not able to attend a class?

-If you find that you are unable to attend your usual Lights Up class, please contact your Lights Up principal, giving as much notice as possible.
-We encourage students to attend every week, but understand that this is not always possible.
+If you find that you are unable to attend your usual Lights Up class, please contact us via email or through the website, giving as much notice as possible.
+We encourage students to attend every week, but understand that this is not always possible but having notice of absences helps us plan accordingly.

 What performance opportunities do you offer?

-What if my child doesn’t like Lights Up?
+What if my child doesn’t like Lights Up after we join?

 How can you help if my child is interested in performing professionally?